acearchive/legacy-artifact-action/README.md

 ## Output

+This tool produces two JSON outputs:

+- `artifacts` is JSON document describing all the artifacts in the repository.
+- `cids` is a JSON array containing a deduplicated list of all the CIDs contained in artifacts in the repository.

+The `cids` output is provided for convenience if you just want to re-host all the content in the archive and don't need artifact metadata.
+In this list, CIDs are deduplicated by their multihash, so if the repository contains a v0 CID and a v1 CID with the same multihash, only one will be returned.

-The JSON output of this action looks like this.
+The `artifacts` output looks like the example below.
 It mirrors the schema of artifact files, with the addition of the following fields:

 - `slug` contains the URL slug of the artifact, which is the second-to-last